Rehoboth McKinley Christian Health Care Services Alcohol and Substance Abuse Treatment Program

 - Intervention: A health center reestablished a 90-day inpatient Alcohol and Substance Abuse Treatment Program that offers career readiness and work placement for clients.

 - Results: The program has grown from 3 to 69 clients enrolled in inpatient treatment and 32 in the work rehabilitation program.
 Many of the clients are now employed by local businesses.
+Additionally, organizational and program success has contributed to development of new graduate medical education programs.

 Alcohol and substance misuse in New Mexico's McKinley County has been steadily rising the past few decades.
 From 2013-2017, it had the highest number of alcohol-related deaths in the state.
 The town of Gallup has been ranked one of the highest in the nation for alcohol-related deaths in the past.
 Treatment and rehabilitation was needed, not only for the health of individuals, but also for the town's welfare.